sparabu/eddie2/UIUX_SPEC.md

 ### Sidebar Interactions

 #### Toggling Sidebar
-1. User clicks sidebar toggle button in top-left corner
+1. User clicks sidebar toggle button in top-left corner or the vertical divider bar
 2. Sidebar slides in or out of view
 3. Content area adjusts to fill available space
 4. App title and logo appear in top bar when sidebar is hidden